ibm-cloud-docs/bare-metal/mount-iso-bare-metal-server.md

 <a name="option3"></a>

 You can mount an ISO from your local computer by using the Java iKVM viewer (console).
-This enables you to mount an ISO while connected to the console.
+By using the Java iKVM viewer, you can mount an ISO while it is connected to the console.
 The speed at which the installation progresses can vary depending on the upload speed and latency of your internet connection, performance of java and your computer.

 If you do not have permission to change the BIOS on a server, open a ticket to support requesting the following changes:
 * Root user administrator privileges on IPMI (to be able to change the Virtual Media Attach mode)
 * To change the boot sequence to ‘IPMI Virtual Disk’ as first boot option.
-(Because ISO is not yet mounted, support should only change the boot device priority for now).
+(Because ISO is not mounted, support can change only the boot device priority for now).

 1. Log in to the IPMI management console by pointing your web browser to the IP that is specified in cloud.ibm.com.
 * Go to **Devices** > **your server (device details)** > **Remote Mgmt**.
 Specify the username and password.
-* Click **Configuration** > **Remote session** and change attach mode to **attach**. **Note:** In some older IPMI consoles this option is not available so you can skip this step.
+* Click **Configuration** > **Remote session** and change attach mode to **attach**.

+In some older IPMI consoles this option is not available so you can skip this step.
+{: note}

-* To return to the system information page, go to **System** > **System information** and click the console window icon.
-Accept all security warnings.
+* To return to the system information page, go to **System** > **System information** and click the console window icon. * *  * Accept all security warnings.
 * When the console connects, you see login prompt.
 * Click **Virtual Media** > **Virtual Storage**.
 * Go to the **CDROM&ISO** tab and select the ISO File under **Logical Drive Type**